JaynieA/ES2015_practice/readme.md

 Client-side JavaScript, focused on practical implementation of the most general features of ES2015.

-* variable and function declarations
+* Variable and Function Declarations
 * Data Structures
 * Promises and Generators